aleshaleksey/fansys23/01-quick-start.md

 ___
 #### Fiend-touched (level-1 template = 8 points)

 This represents those who have been touched by dark forces.
-Perhaps because of a pact, perhaps because of a dark ritual, perhaps because of whimsical evil.
-Or perhaps it's a bona fide race.
+Perhaps because of a pact, perhaps because of a dark ritual, perhaps because of whimsical evil, or perhaps in the dark corners of society there exists a clan that does its utmost to keep the fiendish blood that flows through their veins restricted to their clan alone.

 - **Size**: Medium (Height: ~5'10", Weight: ~160lb)
 - **Stats**: (Str: 0, Dex: 0, Con: 0, Int: 0, Wis: 0, Cha: +1)